 [Adapted from a document originally produced by Survivors of Abuse Recovering (S.O.A.R.)
-Society (http://www.survivorsofabuserecovering.ca) May 2009]
+Society]

 Firstly, it has been known for a long time that there is no support in scientific literature for the concept of an “addictive personality” (the following excerpt is from Scientific American, November 1997: “Scientists realize that addictions stem from much more than ‘an addictive personality’ or weak will.
 The remedies being tested actually target the cascade of neurochemical events at the root of addicts’ cravings”).
 There are risk factors and protective factors that influence behaviour and outcomes, but these cut across all strata of society.
 Secondly, and perhaps more importantly, electronic gambling devices are designed based on a deep understanding of human psychology and how to manipulate human behaviour.
 The psychological principles (such as a variable-ratio reward system) work on all humans as the designers of the machines capitalize on understanding how the brain functions and how motivation and behaviour can be guided.
 This is done with no disclosure to the public as to the techniques used so that citizens are unable to make an informed choice about their involvement with these devices.

 The government program of introducing VLTs into bars and other licensed establishments ends up creating a dependency of the business on these devices, leading them to rely on a business plan/model that is not viable without gambling devices.
 We need to provide assistance to businesses to restructure their services so that they return to viability without having to use devices that harm their patrons.
 See our downloadable workshop for businesses to learn how to shift revenue streams to a less risky income.
 (Made in collaboration with the Acadia Entrepreneurship Centre.)

 The euphemism “gaming,” used to describe gambling, inappropriately implies that these activities are entertaining apart from the gambling component.
 But how long would anyone play a game where they had to press a button over and over to see if pictures end up in a row, if there were no money involved?
 Perhaps it would keep a five-year-old occupied for ten minutes, but no adult would play such a “game.”
 There is zero entertainment value to these games apart from the brain-chemistry-altering function of engaging in the risk of gambling.
 Repetition of this behaviour increases the risk of dependency for all people.
 Corner-store workers have described customers who purchase scratch tickets and only scratch the bar code for scanning to see if they won.
 There is no game!
 Nothing that you can do can change the chance of winning, so why “play”?
 The product is based on deception.